Iso Edge Domains: Definitions and Enumeration techniques

 \subsection{Enumeration of full dimensional iso-edge domains}

-A typical strategy used for enumerating polyhedral subdivizions such as perfect domains \cite{VoronoiI} or secondary cones \cite{VoronoiII} is a graph traversal algorithm: One starts from one cone and for each cone one computes the adjacent cones and insert them in the complete list of cones if they are not isomorphic to other cones.
+A typical strategy used for enumerating polyhedral {subdivisions} such as perfect domains \cite{VoronoiI} or secondary cones \cite{VoronoiII} is a graph traversal algorithm: One starts from one cone and for each cone one computes the adjacent cones and {inserts} them in the complete list of cones if they are not isomorphic to already known cones.
 The enumeration ends when all cones have been treated.

-A well known full-dimensional Delaunay subdivision is the one of the principal domain of Voronoi.
-This defines a primitive iso-edge domain which we use as starting cone of the enumeration.
+{A well known full-dimensional Delaunay subdivision is the one associated to the quadratic form known as \emph{Voronoi's principal form of the first type}: The Delaunay subdivision of $A$ is a triangulation, see for example \cite[\S2.3]{VallentinThesis}.
+In particular, every centrally symmetric Delaunay polytope is $1$-dimensional.
+Thus by \cite[Theorem 16]{EngelRediscovery} it} defines a primitive iso-edge domain which we use as starting cone of the enumeration.